ESG reporting

 We are working toward ways of increasing validated construction waste diversion from landfill.
 We will do this through working closely with our waste and recycling contractor, greater recycling of materials, working with our supply chain, and changes in the materials we use.

-In 2021 we introduced a construction waste avoidance programme that in its first full year produced exceptional results diverting 1,276 tonnes of waste from landfill saving ~238 tCO2e, with one of our regional sites, Summerset at Avonhead, achieving an outstanding 67% diversion rate against a 35% target.
-This programme was named as a finalist in the Sustainable Business Network Outstanding Collaboration Awards 2022.
+In 2021 we introduced a construction waste avoidance programme that has produced exceptional results diverting 6,681 tonnes of waste from landfill and saving ~1,548 tCO2e (includes use of gas capture landfills).
+The success of this programme has been recognised externally being named as a finalist in the Sustainable Business Network Outstanding Collaboration Awards in 2022, and winning a Construction Sector Beacon Award in 2023 for our entry Building out waste by Thinking Green.

-We have introduced recycling facilities, composting of food waste, and increased electronic communications for residents and staff to reduce waste going to landfill from our retirement villages.
+We have introduced safe access recycling facilities, food waste collections, and increased electronic communications for residents and staff to minimise the amount of waste going to landfill from our retirement villages.

 Biodiversity